cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ## Overview

-This data source is based on the [COVID Trends and Impact Survey (CTIS)](../../symptom-survey/) run by the Delphi group at Carnegie Mellon.
+This data source is based on the [COVID-19 Trends and Impact Survey (CTIS)](../../symptom-survey/) run by the Delphi group at Carnegie Mellon.
 Facebook directs a random sample of its users to these surveys, which are voluntary.
 Users age 18 or older are eligible to complete the surveys, and